digikin/terraform-gcp-IAP/README.md

 # GCP Identity Aware Proxy

-I am not going to lie I struggled with this for a while but finally got it figured out with terraform.
+I am not going to lie, I struggled with this for a while but finally got it figured out with terraform.
 We have to role this out to a large number of projects so I developed a template to automate some of the process.
 This main.tf will accomplish a few things:
 1. Create the correct firewall rule
-2. Add the proper roles to a user
+2. Add the proper roles to a user (this has a for_each for adding multiple users)
 3. Spin up an instance
 4. Attach the role IAP tunnel user to the instance using an email address